EthanRosenthal/website-source/content/blog/optimal-peanut-butter-and-banana/index.md

 We are now able to orient ourselves angularly with respect to the center of the banana and radially in terms of the start and end of the banana along the radial line.
 The last step is the find the _angular_ start and end of the banana, where the angular start will correspond to the angle pointing to the stem of the banana.
 To that end, we start by creating an array of angles which span from the reference centroid angle _minus_ 135$^{\circ}$ to the reference angle _plus_ 135$^{\circ}$.
 Analogous to numpy's `linspace`, we'll call this array $\phi$-space.

-For each of angle in $\phi$-space, we'll calculate a profile line like we did above.
-Below, we calculate a $\phi$-space of 201 points and draw each of these profile lines on the original image.
+For each angle in $\phi$-space, we'll calculate a profile line like we did above.
+Below, we create a $\phi$-space of 201 points and draw each of these profile lines on the original image.
 You can see that they clearly cover the banana with some healthy room on either angular side.